Our latest research finds that Ireland provides fertile soil for growing companies, with the Irish Growth Economy outpacing that of the UK.

 Key findings of the research are:

-- Companies in the Growth Economy sector in Ireland had a combined revenue of €71bn in 2018 and grew at an annualised rate of 16% between 2014 and 2018.
+- Companies in the Growth Economy in Ireland had a combined revenue of €71bn in 2018 and grew at an annualised rate of 16% between 2014 and 2018.

 Speaking today, Leo Casey, head of BGF in Ireland said: “The strength of this sector of the economy is no accident.
 It is a consequence of long-standing industrial policy where major multinationals were encouraged to set up operations in Ireland and their presence helped develop a dynamic ecosystem of smaller businesses supplying their needs, learning from them and venturing forth themselves.”